pudly/schmopera-hugo/content/articles/over-the-misty-mountains-the-ccoc-on-the-hobbit.md

 lastmod = "2016-06-06T16:13:00+01:00"
 people = ["Dean Burry","Giles Tomkins"]
 primary_image = "https://res.cloudinary.com/schmopera/image/upload/v1545409169/media/webhook-uploads/1465205478918/2016-06-06---Hobbit.jpg.jpg"
-publishDate = "2016-06-06T12:29:00+01:00"
-short_description = "&quot;I think the hardest part was trying to figure out my character.
+primary_image_credit = "The CCOC rehearses The Hobbit with Giles Tomkins.
+Photo: Gregory Finney." publishDate = "2016-06-06T12:29:00+01:00" short_description = "&quot;I think the hardest part was trying to figure out my character.
 For some characters, they&#039;re really specific in what they want and need, but other characters - like mine - you have to figure it all out on your own.
 I had go on the internet and find out a bunch of stuff on my character. &quot;" slug = "over-the-misty-mountains-the-ccoc-on-the-hobbit"